RockefellerArchiveCenter/dm-transfer-workflow/transfer/setup.rst

 Transfer Overview & Setup
 =========================

 An item must be inventoried in the Digital Media Log before it is transferred.
-See inventory instructions.
+See instructions for :ref:`inventory_instructions`.
 When a digital media item is imaged or otherwise has its contents transferred, this must be recorded in the Digital Media Log.

 Recording Transfers in Digital Media Log
 ****************************************